Allan B. Polunsky Unit: Death row operations

 Perkinson said that the wait times that the offenders have before execution make the prison stressful for the inmates, visitors, and employees.
-Jonathan Bruce Reed (TDCJ Death Row #642, now TDJC#1743674 due to a reduction of the sentence to life imprisonment on November 3, 2011), a death row offender, said that the mentality of the death row unit is "we keep you kenneled until your date."
+Jonathan Bruce Reed (TDCJ Death Row #642, now TDCJ#1743674 due to a reduction of the sentence to life imprisonment on November 3, 2011), a death row offender, said that the mentality of the death row unit is "we keep you kenneled until your date."
 Larry Todd, a spokesperson of the prison, said that "when a person walks on to death row, there is a sense of change.
 It's just a different atmosphere."

 During a US Judiciary hearing on solitary confinement, Anthony Graves, a former prisoner in the death row who was released in 2010, said that conditions were making prisoners lose their sanity.
 In 2013 James Ridgeway and Jean Casella of Mother Jones stated that "Some have been known to commit suicide or waive their appeals rather than continue living under such conditions."

 In This Timeless Time: Living and Dying on Death Row in America, a 2012 book by Bruce Jackson and Diane Christian discusses the Polunsky Unit.
 According to one passage: "Whenever a condemned prisoner goes anywhere outside his cell, he must back up to the door, drop to his knees, and extend his hands backward through the narrow slot to be handcuffed.
 Then he stands, turns around, and waits for the door to be opened.
 The whole process of dropping to the knees and extending the arms backward is particularly difficult and painful for the older convicts with arthritis."

 Jackson and Christian point out that the state laws for Texas, and most other states, do not lay out "the specific conditions under which condemned prisoners live."

 Polunsky in the media

 Polunsky is a setting of the book Blow Fly by Patricia Cornwell.

 The popular novel by John Grisham, The Confession, is set around Polunsky.
-The Confession [John Grisham] Paperback: 464 pages; Publisher: Arrow (May 1, 2011); Language: English;